Caryourdaysbm/ProjectManagementSaaS/README.md

 ```

 ### 2. Configure environment variables
-Copy the `.env.example` file to `.env` in the `backend` directory and edit it to configure your database and JWT settings.
+Copy the `.env.example` file to `.env` in the `root` directory and edit it to configure your database and JWT settings.

 ### 3. Build and start the containers
 ```bash